awsdocs/aws-storagegateway-user-guide/doc_source/managing-gateway-vtl.md

 1. In the navigation pane, choose the **Tape Library** tab and choose **Tapes** to see your tapes\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/storagegateway/latest/userguide/images/created-tapes.png)

-**Glacier Pool**—will archive the tape in GLACIER\.
+**S3 Glacier Pool**—will archive the tape in GLACIER\.
 When your backup software ejects the tape, it is automatically archived in GLACIER\.
-You use GLACIER for more active archives where you can retrieve the tapes in 3\-5 hours\.
+You use GLACIER for more active archives where you can retrieve the tapes typically within 3\-5 hours\.
 For detailed information, see [What Is Amazon S3 Glacier?](https://docs.aws.amazon.com/amazonglacier/latest/dev/introduction.html)

 **Deep Archive Pool**—will archive the tape in DEEP\_ARCHIVE\.
 When your backup software ejects the tape, the tape is automatically archived in DEEP\_ARCHIVE\.
 You use DEEP\_ARCHIVE for long\-term data retention and digital preservation where data is accessed once or twice a year\.
-You can retrieve tapes archived in DEEP\_ARCHIVE within 12 hours\.
+You can retrieve tapes archived in DEEP\_ARCHIVE typically within 12 hours\.
 For detailed information, see [GLACIER Storage Class](https://docs.aws.amazon.com/AmazonS3/latest/dev/storage-class-intro.html#sc-glacier)\.

 If you archive a tape in GLACIER, you can move it to DEEP\_ARCHIVE later\.
 For more information, see [Moving Your Tape from Glacier to Deep Archive Storage Class](#moving-tapes-vtl)\.